kaleab-k/gsv_db_creator/README.md

 Comments: [pcl]
 - Add instructions on installing jdk in linux using apt-get
 - Add information about what is required and what is optional (e.g. if Maven is optional if you have installed IDEA)
+- At least for me, maven was not directly installed when installing IntellJ

 # Dependencies
 This code uses the StreetviewExtractor library (https://github.com/jonhare/StreetviewExtractor)